 The Brave Story series features different personalities that have demonstrated courage and commitment to a cause, an initiative, or movement.
-We share their stories in the hopes that their journey and the lessons they learned along the way can serve as motivation and inspiration to us all in whatever path we choose, personally or professionally.
+We share their stories hoping that their journey and the lessons they learned along the way can serve as motivation and inspiration to us all in whatever path we choose, personally or professionally.

 In 2018 I worked on my first, and last political campaign.
 It was hands down one of the most difficult jobs I’ve ever had.
 The candidate was Poppy Sias-Hernandez, a brilliant Latina public servant living in Muskegon, Michigan set on winning the state senate seat.
 She’s currently working alongside another woman from Michigan, Governor Gretchen Whitmer, or “That woman from Michigan” as President Trump likes to refer to her.

 Although Poppy didn’t win the senate seat, she’s currently working as a regional director of community affairs for the Whitmer administration.
 In this position, she has been advocating for equity & social justice throughout her community of West Michigan.
 Poppy answered questions about being a female candidate, losing gracefully, and being the first with transparency and authenticity.
 Two things that are often difficult to get from politicians.

 What are some of the personal and professional challenges that come with being “The First”?